chrisrcoles/sliding-puzzle/README.md

 * `src/app.js` - Defines the React route that is injected into `index.html` via the `root`'
 * `src/store.js` - Defines the Redux store, and combines each of the applications' reducers so that there is one central application state.

-* `src/game-solver-lib/` - Game Library that uses Priority Queue along with A* algorithm to find the shortest possible solution.

 * `server.js` - Initializes our http server
 * `webpack.config.js` - Webpack configuration file